Fra-kX0x5B/CTF-Writeups/Chemistry - HTB - Easy/Chemistry-WriteUp.md

 <br><br>

 It looks like aiohttp software it is vulnerable to *path traversal* up to version *3.9.1*.
-We're going to modify a bit the script to make it run on *our* localhost's port 8080 and try to read *root's flag*.
+I'm going to modify a bit the script to make it run on *my* localhost's port 8080 and redirecting the exploit to the internal service, trying to read *root's flag*.

 <br><br>